bayakubenko/spell-checker/README.md

 Java implementation of memory efficient spelling checker.
 The implementation is a solution to the coding exercise described in http://codekata.com/kata/kata05-bloom-filters/

 ## Implementation
 The solution leverages Java 8 JRE libraries to implement a Bloom Filter designed to store string occurrences from a dictionary provided by a local input file.
-The Bloom Filter implementation leverages the MD5 hash function from java.security.MessageDigest library and provides an interfaces to `add` and `check` membership of an input word.
+The Bloom Filter implementation leverages the MD5 hash function from java.security.MessageDigest library and provides interfaces to `add` and `check` membership of an input word.

 ### Testing
 The solution is tested in `SpellingCheckerAnalysis.java` class.
 This class loads a dictionary of words into a `Set` and cross references the results of the `SpellingChecker.java` class tested against a set of randomly generated words.